• Skip to main content

 Grilled tomahawk steak served with a bright chimichurri compound butter.

-I thought it would be a nice change to give you all (ahem, I mean myself) a little break from all the cook book talk and Mediterranean recipes.
-You know I love me some saffron rice or fattoush salad, but after eating it non-stop for the last few weeks, a girl needs some steak.
+I would love some Persian Jeweled Rice or fattoush salad, but after eating it non-stop for the last few weeks, a girl needs some steak.
 And chimichurri, and maybe a Cadillac margarita.

 A few weeks ago I asked on Instagram what sort of recipes people wanted for the summer.
 Salads, grilled meat, vegetarian..and it was an astounding lean towards grilled meats.
 Surprising to be honest, but you guys wanted grilled meats.
 Well ladies and gents, I provide grilled meats.
 Say hello to my grilled tomahawk steak with bright and quick chimichurri compound butter!